beeficecream/YNABDashboard/grafana/README.md

 Review each of the queries listed, replacing the placeholder Category names with the names of any Categories currently configured with a Goal.

-There are four savings sources provided by default, more can be added by duplicating one of the provided queries and modifying the new queries targeted Category.
+There are four savings sources provided by default, more can be added by duplicating one of the provided queries and modifying the new query's targeted Category.

 #### Income